 - Viral infections could be affecting your pet if it’s sneezing in addition to coughing.
 Infections like feline herpesvirus or feline calicivirus require specific care, so consult with a specialist before moving forward.

-- A parasite usually comes with weight loss or reduced appetite along with the coughing.
+- A parasite usually comes with weight loss or reduced appetite along with coughing.
 We’ll cover worms a little further down this list, but other parasites include coccidia, giardia, and toxoplasma.

 - Allergies will share similar symptoms with asthma in your feline.
 A recurring cough and wheezing could mean your pet has allergies.
 Many times skin and eye irritations accompany feline allergies.

 - Feline asthma is present in 800,000 U.S. cats and may be treated with corticosteroids and/or bronchodilators.
 If your cat coughs constantly, your pet may have asthma.
 Other signs are a crouched, neck-extended position between hacks and wheezing.
 Feline asthma is commonly brought on by your cat inhaling allergens or other irritants.
-These causes include pollen, cologne or perfume, mold, the dust from cat litter, and smoke.
+These causes include pollen, cologne or perfume, mold, dust from cat litter, and smoke.
 Though common, asthma that goes untreated can become life-threatening.

 - Worms are common in felines and could be the reason your cat is coughing.
 Regardless of respiratory trouble, you should make sure your pet receives regular blood and fecal tests.
 Two common worm problems in cats are tapeworm or roundworm infections and are usually brought on by swallowing a flea or larvae.
 There are treatments for tapeworms, and curing your pet of roundworms is relatively safe and inexpensive.
 Investing in a flea collar or monthly flea care can minimize the chances of worm infection.